nayere6342/sep11-freedom-project/tool/learning-log.md

 ### **_Challenges / Takeaways:_**

+* I don't have a lot of changes for this log but I believe that One challenge I had while writing up this learning log was that I felt that I had forgotten a bit of kaboom.js over the weeks.

+	* This might have been because I had stopped tinkering for a bit of time while doing other things.

 * Another challenge I faced was that I didn't tinker enough while working on kaboom.js entry.

 	* because I keep getting errors, crashes, and plain issues.